SteampunkFoundry/DevOpsForBeginnersCourse/readme.md

 + Local Setup
     + Install AWS CLI
     + Configure AWS CLI access
-    + Install Wireguard
+    + Install Wireguard and Configure Access
-    + Configure Wireguard access
-    + Obtaining an CLI Key and Wireguard *add a link* //AN

 + Terraform
     + Install and configure Terraform on your machine
     + Create a Terraform project
-    + Create a ssh key with AWS CLI
+    + Create a ssh Key with AWS CLI
     + Connecting to Your Instance

 + Ansible and Java